nswapnil31/Bikedata/README.md

 ## Dataset

 [Bay Wheels](https://en.wikipedia.org/wiki/Bay_Wheels) (previously known as Ford GoBike) is a regional public bike sharing system in the San Francisco Bay Area, California.
-Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States with nearly 500,000 rides since the launch in 2017 and had about 10,000 annual subscribers as of January 2018.
+Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
+As of January 2018, the Bay Wheels system had over 2,600 bicycles in 262 stations across San Francisco, East Bay and San Jose.[1]
+On June 28, 2017, the system officially re-launched as Ford GoBike in a partnership with Ford Motor Company.[4]
+After Motivate's acquisition by Lyft, the system was subsequently renamed to Bay Wheels in June 2019.[5]
+The system is expected to expand to 7,000 bicycles around 540 stations in San Francisco, Oakland, Berkeley, Emeryville, and San Jose.[6]
 The dataset used for this exploratory analysis consists of [monthly individual trip data](https://www.lyft.com/bikes/bay-wheels/system-data) from January 2019 to December 2019 in CSV format covering the greater San Francisco Bay area.

 ##### Data wrangling process:
-- fix multiple fields that are not in the correct dtype, i.e. `start_time`, `end_time` should be datetime type, `user_type` and `member_gender` should be categorical data type, etc
+- fix multiple fields that are not in the correct dtype, i.e. `start_time`, `end_time` should be datetime type, `user_type`should be categorical data type, etc
 - add new columns for trip duration in minute, trip start date in yyyy-mm-dd format, trip start hour of the day, day of week and month
 - cast 'start_dayofweek' to category dtype
 - cast 'start_month' to category dtype for easy plotting